Four bedroom apartment above Lagniappe, Miami's local undisclosed jazz scene and wine garden.

-Below we welcome you to Lagniappe, our laid back backyard style wine garden and jazz bar. were you can grab a bottle of reasonably priced boutique wine or craft beer, some cheese and charcuterie from the cooler for us to plate or something from the outdoor grill, and chill with us for some great live jazz, funk and blues,
+Below we welcome you to Lagniappe, our laid back backyard style wine garden and jazz bar. were you can grab a bottle of reasonably priced boutique wine or craft beer, some cheese and charcuterie from the cooler for us to plate or something from the outdoor grill, and chill with us for some great live jazz, folk, funk and blues.

 We are situated in the corner of Midtown which has become a central hub to some cool Miami cultural and culinary spots.
 We are in the north corner of the Wynwood Arts District, an entire warehouse district's walls converted into urban mural art and interiors into galleries and hipster dives.
 (Come the second Saturday night of the month for art walk to see it in full fledge)

 Come December, Art Basel's main satellite tents, Scope, Red Dot, Art Asia, and Art Miami set up there tents directly across the street.
 A few blocks north is the Miami Design District, with top interior and fashion deign showrooms and acclaimed culinary dining.
 Downtown Miami is a few miles south and the beaches are just across the causeway.